shultanf/DataSciencePortofolio/NetflixEngagementAnalysis/report.md

 ## 4. Recommendation

+ - Recent data shows there's a declining trend in the titles popularity, strategic measure need to be taken to prevent further loss.
- - Increase popularity of both TV Show and Film titles due to the recent slowed/decline in growth of HV.
+ - Increase popularity of TV Show titles due to it being the main driver of the recent slowed/decline in titles popularity.
  - Optimizing the Film titles has proven to be successful, the same can be done in TV Show titles if necessary.